PROFESSIONAL EDUCATION & ACCREDITATION CRITERIA

 Because Osteopathy addresses the functional pathologies, it utilizes and recognizes the need for a medical evaluation to establish the eventual organicism of the existing pathology.

-RITMA requires that the applicant possess an equivalence diploma or have successfully completed 1000 hours of training in osteopathic studies.
+RITMA requires that the applicant possess an equivalence diploma or have successfully completed a training in osteopathic studies.

-The RITMA association encourages continued education for its members, who may benefit from industry improvements and new skills or techniques, in order to remain at the top of their profession.
-Keep in mind that every additional class or course taken in any alternative medicine discipline may be considered when tabulating your total number of hours of education.
+RITMA association encourages continuing education for its members, who may benefit from industry improvements and new skills or techniques, in order to remain at the top of their profession.
+Keep in mind that every additional class or course taken in any alternative medicine discipline may be considered when calculating your total number of hours for contimung education.